-The International Law Section of the American Bar Association (@) will gather March 2-3, 2015 in Tokyo, Japan for the 2015 Asia Forum.
+The International Law Section of the American Bar Association (@) will gather on March 2-3, 2015 in Tokyo, Japan for the 2015 Asia Forum.
 The conference will focus on Recent Trends and Developments in the Regulatory Environment, Transactional Practice and Dispute Resolution.
-As a follow-up to that original post, I had the opportunity to interview, via email, Sara Sandford – Vice Chair – ABA Section of International Law and Owner, GSB Law in Seattle and Elisa Kearney, Spokesperson, ABA 2015 Asia Forum and Partner, Davies in Ontario, Canada, about the conference.
+As a follow-up to that original post, I had the opportunity to interview, via email, Sara Sandford – Vice Chair – ABA Section of International Law and Owner.
+GSB Law in Seattle and Elisa Kearney, Spokesperson, ABA 2015 Asia Forum and Partner, Davies in Ontario, Canada, about the conference.
 Here is a transcript of that interview:

 Grimley: “The ABA has selected Tokyo as its’ venue for the 2015 Asia Forum.
 How would you describe the importance of Tokyo as a focal point for ABA members?”

 Sandford : “Tokyo has one of the highest concentrations of ABA members outside the United States.
 We want to offer our members a chance to enjoy some of their membership benefits closer to home.
 Further, Tokyo has long been ranked among the very top cities in the world for its influence on global matters.
 Factoring in its business activity, human capital, economic stability, information exchange, cultural experience and political engagement.
 We want to share that experience with our ABA members from other countries and invite those in Tokyo.
 Those who are not members of the ABA join us!

 Grimley: “The Forum will be covering topics ranging from anti-corruption, antitrust, consumer protection, e-commerce, intellectual property, joint ventures to M&A transactions.
 Among these topics – are there any specific issues ABA members.
 Their counterparts in the Asia-Pacific region should be focusing particular attention on?”